vitalii-soroka/SFML_PathFinder/README.md

 ### Installation:
 1. [ ] Clone this project from GitHub
-2. [ ] Download SFML version 2.6.0 or above from the official [SFML](www.sfml-dev.org) website.
+2. [ ] Visit the official [SFML](www.sfml-dev.org) website to obtain version 2.6.0 or higher.
-3. [ ] Open the project folder in your preferred C++ IDE or code editor.
+3. [ ] In your preferred C ++ IDE or code editor, open the project folder.
 4. [ ] Add SFML to your project.
 5. [ ] Build and compile the source code.
 6. [ ] Run project.